Treblle/dotnet-api-boilerplate/README.md

 # .NET API boilerplate 🚀

 An awesome boilerplate for your next .NET 6.0 based API.
-It's only goal is to simply **kick-start your API development** and provide you with some of the best practices when building amazing and scalable REST APIs 🔥
+Its only goal is to simply **kick-start your API development** and provide you with some of the best practices when building amazing and scalable REST APIs 🔥

 ## Features 🍭

 ### REST API Best Practices
-We baked in all the best REST API practices in terms of structuring your API, naming conversations, HTTP methods, responses and optimizations
+We baked in all the best REST API practices in terms of structuring your API, naming conversations, HTTP methods, responses, and optimizations

 ### Concrete examples
-We all like to learn by examples and that's why  the boilerplate comes with a concrete example that include everything from folder structure, routes to naming controllers
+We all like to learn by examples and that's why  the boilerplate comes with a concrete example that includes everything from folder structure, and routes to naming controllers

 ### Built-in versioning
-Building a versioning system that scales is always hard and that's why we built in a robust versioning system that is easy to use and can grow with the project</dd>
+Building a versioning system that scales is always hard and that's why we included a robust versioning system that is easy to use and can grow with the project</dd>

 ### Minimal APIs
 The boilerplate uses the new .NET 6.0 Minimal APIs architecture.

 ### Clean Architecture
-The boilerplate is loosly based on Clean Architecture patterns without being too strict.
+The boilerplate is loosely based on Clean Architecture patterns without being too strict.
 The endpoints are kept 'thin' by using the Mediator Pattern with [Mediatr](https://github.com/jbogard/MediatR).

 ### Entity Framework
 Entity Framework Core is already included and we built two tables Users and Posts and defined everything you might need on a database and model level.
 You can easily expand the database by using the Entity Framework Migration system.

 ### .NET Core Identity
-Built in .NET Core Identity authentication using JWT Bearer tokens included in the boilerplate.
+Built-in .NET Core Identity authentication using JWT Bearer tokens included in the boilerplate.

 ### Validation
 The boilerplate uses [FluentValidation](https://github.com/FluentValidation/FluentValidation) for consistent and scalable validation.